CSR2017/Ed-Fi-AdminApp/packages/api/src/auth/authorization/README.md

 ```

 The `__filtered__` option is necessitated by the way CASL works and how we use it.
 In particular, for `GET all` requests we check CASL once, at the route level, and all we want to know is "do they have the privilege to get _some_ row here".
 The filtering for _which_ rows is handled outside CASL.
 We also use the `__filtered__` option for the `GET one` application route, because although we do have the `applicationId` from the route path parameter, we actually cache the `edorgId` instead, and we don't know _that_ value until we get the application back from the Admin API.
 So that particular single-item route functions like a many-item route.

+## Other implementation details

+One thing to note about the cache is that even if there aren't any entities for a user to access, we still want the relevant cache item to be present (but empty of course) if they have the relevant privilege.
+This ensures that they can hit the API route and see the UI page, even if the result is empty data.